goto-bus-stop/recanalyst/README.md

 [![Gitter chat](https://badges.gitter.im/goto-bus-stop/recanalyst.svg)](https://gitter.im/goto-bus-stop/recanalyst)

+> The `master` branch is under development.
+Check out the [v3.x branch](https://github.com/goto-bus-stop/recanalyst/tree/v3.x) for the current version.

 RecAnalyst is a PHP package for analyzing Age of Kings, The Conquerors, Forgotten Empires and Age of Empires 2 HD (The Forgotten) recorded games.

 ## Credits